 If you like donuts, you should definitely try our buttery brioche donuts and Russian donut holes (ponchiki).

-How to make zeppoles
+How to Make Zeppole

 - Mix the dough ingredients.
 In the bowl of a stand mixer, combine the all-purpose flour, honey, salt, yeast, olive oil, and warm water.
-Using the hook attachment, mix until the dough is no longer sticking to the sides of the bowl.
+Using the hook attachment, stir until the dough is no longer sticking to the sides of the bowl.
 If it’s too sticky, you can add a little more flour, about 1-2 tablespoons extra at a time.

 - Let the dough rise.
 Transfer the zeppole dough to a bowl that is greased with olive oil and cover it with plastic wrap.
 Let the dough rise for about 1 hour, or until it doubles in size.

-Prepare the frying oil.
+- Prepare the frying oil.
 In a heavy-bottomed pot, add about 2 inches of corn oil.
 Bring the heat to medium-high.
 Make sure the temperature of the oil stays between 350-375 degrees Fahrenheit with an instant-read thermometer.

 - Cut the dough.
 Using kitchen shears, snip off pieces of the zeppole dough that are about 1 1/2 tablespoons in size.
-Scrape the dough off with a spoon and into the hot oil.
+Scrape the dough off with a teaspoon and into the hot oil.

 - Use warm water to activate the yeast- Make sure the water is warm, but no more than 110 degrees Fahrenheit, so the yeast will fully activate and your dough will rise and become airy.